Price of Houses¶

 Visualize the target feature¶

-Plot the relationship between the target feature and the features with the highest Pearson correlation coefficient.
-The latter quantifies the strength and direction of a linear relationship between two continuous variables.
+Plot the distribution of the target feature and the relationship between the target feature and the feature with the highest Pearson correlation coefficient.

 for feature in X.columns: